MicrosoftLearning/mslearn-openai/Instructions/Labs/05-generate-images.md

     - **Name**: A unique name of your choice.
     - **Pricing tier**: Standard S0
 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.
 4. Navigate to **Keys and Endpoint** page.
-You can retrieve the unique endpoint and primary key for your service from here - you'll need these later!
+You can retrieve the unique endpoint and authentication keys for your service from here - you'll need these later!

 ## Explore image-generation in the DALL-E playground